pietermartin/umlg/doc/markdown/sqlg.md

 Sqlg caches database schema information.
 When multiple Sqlg instances point to the same database, Sqlg uses [Hazelcast](http://hazelcast.com/) as a distributed cache of the schema information.

-To indicate to Sqlg that a `Hazelcast` cluster is required specify `hazelcast.members=ipaddres1,ipaddres2,ipaddres3` in the constructors configuration object.
+To indicate to Sqlg that a `Hazelcast` cluster is required  you must specify `hazelcast.members=ipaddres1,ipaddres2,ipaddres3` in the constructors configuration object.
 Hazelcast will then automatically set up the distributed cluster for the schema information.